Association of Tutors in Law and Political Science

 Content type: Page

 Activities and Objectives of the Association ESN Montpellier is an association dedicated to helping Erasmus and international students integrate into their host city.
 We organize a wide range of activities, including cultural tours, parties, trips, and sports events.
-Feel free to contact us to participate in our activities or to get answers to your questions!
+Feel free to contact us to join our activities or to get answers to your questions!
 ESN Montpellier is an association for Erasmus and international students in Montpellier.
 The purpose of our association is to help students integrate into their host city.
 We organize a wide variety of activities, including tours, parties, trips, and sports events.
 You can contact us to participate or if you have any questions!
 Board President: Arlémi TURPAULT Secretary: Marjorie FINO

 Students for Sustainable Community Development (EDDA)